mahreen-pervaiz/Password-Strength-Checker/README.md

 Password Strength Checker

 About the Project

 Password Strength Checker is a beginner-level Python project that evaluates the strength of a password based on several basic security requirements.

 The program checks whether a password contains:

--At least 8 characters
+- At least 8 characters
--Numbers
+- Numbers
 - Uppercase letters
 - Lowercase letters
--Special characters
+- Special characters

 Based on these requirements, the program classifies the password as Weak, Moderate, or Strong.

-Technologies Used:
+Technologies Used

 - Python
 - Google Colab

 Concepts Practiced

 - Variables
 - User input
 - Conditional statements